 How much does AI actually improve recruiting performance?

-LinkedIn's 2025 data shows AI-assisted recruiter messaging leads to a 9% higher likelihood of making a quality hire.
+LinkedIn’s 2025 data shows AI-assisted recruiter messaging leads to a 9% higher likelihood of making a quality hire.
 SHRM reports 89% of HR professionals see time savings or efficiency gains.
-Pin users specifically report a 48% outreach response rate and fill positions in approximately 2 weeks.
+Pin users specifically report 5x better response rates and fill positions in an average of 14 days.
 The gains are measurable but depend heavily on implementation quality.

 The Bottom Line

-The data is unambiguous.
-AI isn't eliminating recruiting jobs - it's reshaping them.
+All the data points in the same direction.
+AI hiring tools aren’t eliminating recruiting jobs - they’re reshaping them.
 BLS projects faster-than-average growth.
 SHRM shows 75% of HR professionals believe AI will increase the value of human judgment.
 LinkedIn data shows AI-equipped recruiters outperform manual ones on hiring quality.
-And Indeed's research found no occupation where AI can fully substitute for human workers.
+Indeed’s research found no occupation where AI can fully substitute for human workers.

 The question was never really “will AI replace recruiters?”
 It’s “will you be the recruiter who uses AI, or the one who competes against someone who does?”

-Every data point in this analysis - from BLS employment projections to SHRM adoption surveys to LinkedIn productivity data - tells the same story.
-The demand for recruiters is growing.
-The tools available to them are getting better.
-And the recruiters who combine human judgment with AI efficiency are producing results that neither humans nor AI can achieve alone.
+From BLS employment projections to SHRM adoption surveys to LinkedIn productivity data, every data point tells the same story.
+Demand for recruiters is growing.
+Tools available to them are getting better.
+Recruiters who combine human judgment with AI efficiency produce results that neither humans nor AI can achieve alone.

 Start using AI to source and engage candidates with Pin - free, no credit card required.